virbela/frame_android/README.md

-# frame_android
+## Android application for FrameVR.io

-Android Studio build of frame.
-Its a WebChromeClient wrapping framevr.io website.
+This is a very thin wrapper of the website framevr.io inside an android app.